BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 Warm

-The site should feel like paper, lacquer, lipstick, and a desk lamp, not a fluorescent panic room.
+BAT should feel like paper, lacquer, lipstick, and a desk lamp, not a fluorescent panic room.

 Sharp